 Cornbread works well with soups, stews and chilis or even as a snack on its own, so this could be a great family favorite that is also pretty good for you.

-My favorite vegan cornbread is an easy, everyday cornbread recipe that’s perfectly sweet, moist, and tender, and is great with soups, stews and chilies!
+My favorite Vegan Cornbread is an easy, everyday cornbread recipe made with pantry staples and bakes up perfectly sweet, moist, and tender!
 Are you ready for the best vegan cornbread ever?!
 It may even be better than my Sweet Chia Cornbread recipe which I have loved forever!

 12. Banana bread